nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-specifying-dns-settings-in-a-service-configuration-file.md

    ms.tgt_pltfrm="na"
    ms.workload="infrastructure-services"
    ms.date="02/24/2016"
    ms.author="jdial" />

-# Specifica le impostazioni DNS in un File di configurazione del servizio
+# <a name="specifying-dns-settings-in-a-service-configuration-file"></a>Specifying DNS Settings in a Service Configuration File

-## Elemento DNS
+## <a name="dns-elements"></a>DNS elements

-Un file di configurazione del servizio può contenere un elemento DnsServers con un elenco di indirizzi IPv4 per i server Domain Name System (DNS) che verrà utilizzato dal servizio.
-Le impostazioni nel file di configurazione del servizio hanno la precedenza sulle impostazioni nel file di configurazione di rete.
-Per altre informazioni, vedere [Schema di configurazione dei servizi di Azure (con estensione .cscfg)](https://msdn.microsoft.com/library/azure/ee758710.aspx).
+A service configuration file may contain a DnsServers element with a list of IPv4 addresses for the Domain Name System (DNS) servers that the service will use.
+Settings in the service configuration file take precedence over settings in the network configuration file.
+For more information, see [Azure Service Configuration Schema (.cscfg File)](https://msdn.microsoft.com/library/azure/ee758710.aspx).

-**Elemento NetworkConfiguration**
+**NetworkConfiguration element**

       <DnsServers>
         <DnsServer name="ID1" IPAddress="IPAddress1" />